 There are currently 1000 Bristol Estate residents living across 33 low-rise blocks.
-We are a strong neighbourhood, our Covid 19 response shows in the toughest of times we pull together to look after each other.
+We are a strong neighbourhood and we pull together to look after each other.

 Things are not always perfect but we have the people and the capacity here to make life better, more fulfilled, we can create opportunities for each other – whether that’s access to low cost nutritious food, green spaces around our estate that we can use and enjoy, a strong neighbourhood support team, a low cost café/restaurant that everyone can enjoy, community sport teams using the Manor Gym, a year round programme of free or low cost courses, activities, events that any of us can participate in for fun, social reasons or to help develop some new career skills or build on skills we have.

 BELTA trustees support the community and we work to generate community funds, ensuring our resources are used wisely, looking after and maintaining our shared community assets including: buildings like the community room, the community kitchen/café, storage rooms, artists studios, our allotment and green spaces our shared equipment and facilities.
 It is through consultation with residents that we move forward.

 Please read more here if you’re interested in taking up a volunteer role.
 All volunteer roles are supported, we offer training and you’ll join a friendly team where you can develop new skills.
 Most of all you’ll be in a position to really bring benefit to your block and our community.